 This will be up to the multi-site manager to decide.
 In some cases, the multi-site manager may want to update the OCP for all members of the certificate.
 In other cases, each multi-site member may want to manage their own account.
 Multi-site members have a subset number (eg: XX-COC-000000A) and that subset number allows each individual member to have their own secure access to the OCP.
 Some members in multi-site certificates may be within the same supply chain and/or competitors so only the individual multi-site member and multi-site manager will have access to the individual members information.

-The OCP Demo system is currently available for testing.
 Registration, connection and the use of OCP is currently not mandatory.

 The FSC International Board has discussed these issues at several meetings.
 The Board considers the OCP to be one potentially effective instrument to address these system gaps and ensure compliance with the present and future chain of custody (CoC) administrative requirements, and for that reason the Board has supported significant investments in its development.
 But the Board also recognizes that there may be other systems available now and in the future.